The Volokh Conspiracy

 At first blush, this topic may seem crazy, even heretical.
 But Judge Oldham has provided a deep theoretical defense of his position.
 Given this is the Story lecture, Oldham focuses on one of Justice Story's most revered, yet reversed, decisions: Swift v.
 Tyson.
 As every 1L learns, Justice Story argued that the common law could be found by federal judges.
 Of course, Erie reversed Swift.
 But Steve Sachs has convinced me that Story was right and Brandeis was wrong.
 Indeed, the classical view was that law could be found.
 The seriatim opinions in Chisholm v.
 Georgia, for example, did not purport to state the law; these decisions attempted to find that law.
 It is a modern, Holmesean innovation that judge can simply "declare" what the law is.
 And this declaratory vision of the law has, regrettably, given rise to the scourge of judicial supremacy.

 From this premise, Oldham argues that every judge, in every case, should "find" what the law is.
 The judicial oath demands no less.
 Yet horizontal stare decisis, and the rule of panel precedent, prevent judges from doing just that.
 Their hands are tied by the rule of orderliness.
-Rather, as soon as Panel A decides some issue, panels B through Z are required to mechanically follow every jot and title of Panel A's decision.
+Rather, as soon as Panel A decides some issue, panels B through Z are required to mechanically follow every jot and tittle of Panel A's decision.
 It does not matter how poorly reasoned Panel A's decision was, or whether Panel A consulted the Constitution's original meaning, or whether the parties adequately presented all necessary argument to Panel A. There is a first mover's advantage.
-And the rule of orderliness is premised on not trusting the Judge of Panel B from faithfully finding the law.
+And the rule of orderliness is premised on not trusting the Judge of Panel B to faithfully find the law.
 Instead, they have to be told what to do.

 Would eliminating the rule of orderliness bring about disorder?
 Oldham says no. Indeed, he thinks the current regime is extremely problematic.
 More than 80% of circuit decisions are designated as "unpublished."
 Moreover, en banc review is exceedingly rare.
 For example, the Fifth Circuit the en banc court sits about a dozen times per years.
 Yet, about 10% of the Supreme Court's merit docket is from unpublished cases.
 So the Justices do not seem troubled by whether a circuit precedent is itself precedential.